tylertitsworth/5th-age-srd/Classes/Rogue.md

 Interrupt Action

-you must spend your momentum
+_Special:_ You spend your momentum when you use this power.

 **Trigger:** A melee attack misses you.